bengfarrell/midi-strummer/README.md

    kill -9 <XPPen_PID>
    ```

-3. **Check for zombie Python processes:**
+5. **Check for zombie Python processes:**
    ```bash
    ps aux | grep python | grep server.py
    ```

-4. **Use the cleanup utility:**
+6. **Use the cleanup utility:**
    ```bash
    python cleanup_zombie_processes.py
    ```

-The server now includes automatic detection and will warn you if XPPen driver or other processes are running that might interfere with HID device access.
+7. **As a last resort:** Unplug and replug the USB device

+The server now properly handles shutdown signals (Ctrl+C, Ctrl+Z, kill) and will automatically release the device with a proper delay to let the OS clean up.

 **Note:** Killing the XPPen driver will disable XPPen's official software until you restart it.
 The driver will restart automatically when you reconnect your tablet.